ThePrompter/obsidian/Notes/Baby - Cribsheet notes.md

 call in if you notice jaundice. feeding more can help. if hard to wake up the baby call in.

+Kaiser note:
-soothing baby, swaddling, shushing, siding, swinging
+Don't let baby sleep more than 3 hr, wake them up to feed for first 2 weeks.
+Or before they gain back the birth weight. soothing baby, swaddling, shushing, siding, swinging

 If bathing is hard, push it as long as possible.